tombosmansibm/custom_isam_collection/README.md

 This approach allows you to
 - override roles in the ibm.isam collection (in playbooks)
 - add roles specific to this implementaion, or alternative roles
-- use Ansible Tower with your custom collection, while using ibm.isam collection
+- use Ansible Tower with your custom collection, while using ibm.isam collection (*actually , this is not quite possible yet*)

 You should separate your inventories from your playbooks , so they should be in a separate git repo (although you can bundle them in the collection)